-Fig. 10 - Furnace Door Replaced
+Fig. 9 - Furnace Door Replaced

-9. Turn ON the electrical supply to the furnace (see Fig. 11).
+9. Turn ON the electrical supply to the furnace, see Fig. 10.

-Fig. 11 - Turn On Electrical Supply
+Fig. 10 - Turn On Electrical Supply

-10. Open the external manual gas valve (see Fig. 12).
+10. Open the external manual gas valve, see Fig. 11.

-Fig. 12 - Open Valve
+Fig. 11 - Open Valve

 - 11. Set the room thermostat to a temperature slightly above the room temperature.
 This will automatically signal the furnace to start.
-The inducer motor will start and the hot surface igniter will energize.
-When hot, the igniter will have an orange glow. - 12.
-After about 17 seconds, the gas valve permits gas to flow to the main burners where it is ignited.
+The inducer motor will start and the hot surface igniter will energize. - 12.
+After about 45 seconds, the gas valve permits gas to flow to the main burners where it is ignited.
 Hot flames begin to warm the furnace's heat exchanger.
 After a time delay of approximately 25-45 seconds the furnace blower is switched on.

-NOTE: If the main burners fail to ignite, the furnace control system will go through three more ignition cycles.
+NOTE: If the main burners fail to ignite, the furnace control system will go through two more ignition cycles.
 Then if burners fail to ignite, the system will lockout.
 If lockout occurs or the blower does not come on, shut down your furnace and call your dealer for service.

 13. Set your thermostat to the temperature that satisfies your comfort requirements.

-SUGGESTION: Setting the thermostat back a few degrees-and compensating for the difference with warmer clothing-can make a big difference in your fuel consumption on extremely cold days.
+SUGGESTION: Setting the thermostat back a few degrees and compensating for the difference with warmer clothing can make a big difference in your fuel consumption on extremely cold days.
 The few degrees at the top of your thermostat "comfort level" are the most costly degrees to obtain.